-------------------

 Sitting in the San Jacinto Valley on the southern border of California's Inland Empire, about 80 miles southeast of Los Angeles, Four Seasons is surrounded by mountains, lakes, deserts, and beaches.
 Built between 2003 and 2011, this guard gated, 55+ K. Hovnanian community consists of 1,110 single family homes.

-All 12 floor plans feature single level living and range from 1,444 square feet to 2,800 square feet with two to three bedrooms and two baths.
+All 12 floor plans feature single level living and range from about 1,444 square feet to 2,800 square feet with two to three bedrooms and two baths.
 Plantation shutters, granite countertops, and tile or wood floors are common.
 Some home collections have a side entrance, an ample great room, extra storage space, or rooms for out of town guests.
 Most homes feature Mediterranean architecture or a variation of it.
 All properties have an attached two or three car garage.
 Streets have sidewalks, and lawns are nicely manicured.

 The community has a beautiful 18,500 square foot clubhouse in the center of a 10-acre compound.
 It features a ballroom, a bistro, an arts and crafts studio, a card room, a movie theater, a fitness center, a covered patio, an outdoor swimming pool, and courts for bocce ball and pickle ball.